lifeisstillgood/softwaremind/docs/conceptchapters/wrongwithbitcoin.rst

 good implications - the next round of QE would just be straight into peoples wallets? maybe that's a partly political decision - but yeah they could have done that in 2008.  so not likely really.

+Also

+problem with permissioned is that countries where we have nice governments and regular electricity are ones we are mostly happy with currency. where people kotnhappy with currency and want government fiscal policy to be less crazy are ones where they don't have ... electricity let alone voting

+crypto argues currency mismanaged - maybe but they want to impose a technocratic solution - and how we manage the economy should be a democratic decision - we should be less profligate but we should vote for it

+also web 3
+running apps and DAOs on a smart contract is less good - because that is basically voting - and we like anaonymous voting for anything more important than the masked singer

 Alos: